ELIXIR-IIB-training/website/_posts/2017-06-19-metagenomics-workshop-and-school-bari.md

 ### Chairs
 - Duccio Cavalieri (University of Florence, IT)
-- Graziano Pesole (IBBE-CNR and University of Bari, IT)
+- Graziano Pesole (IBIOM-CNR and University of Bari, IT)

 ### Keynote speakers
 - Duccio Cavalieri (University of Florence, IT)